harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 - step B:
   [Basic configuration](Setting_up_domjudge_for_a_course.md#b-basic-configuration)

-to get an initial DOMjudge setup working on your local machine.
+To get an initial DOMjudge setup working on your local machine.

 ## Step 2 : get DOMjudge's admin password